A year in, landmark U.S. climate policy drives energy transition but hurdles remain

 A year ago, Sonia Aggarwal watched from home as the votes came in on the U.S. Senate floor.
 Aggarwal was working as a White House aide, advising the Biden administration on climate policy.
 She'd been up all night, listening as senators debated legislation she and many others had spent more than a year trying to pass.

 With that vote, the country's most significant climate legislation made it through the U.S. Senate, a body that had stymied previous efforts for decades.
-The bill went on to clear the U.S. House, and made its way to President Joe Biden for his signature on August 16, 2022.
+The bill went on to clear the U.S. House, and made its way to President Biden for his signature on Aug.
+16, 2022.

 "The Inflation Reduction Act is the most significant step forward on climate in American history," Aggarwal said.
 "Full stop."